-In a new monthly programme, to answer your horticultural conundrums, David Mitchell, Chairman of Scotland’s Gardens and a Deputy Chair of the National Trust of Scotland will join Frieda Morrison.
+In this monthly programme, to answer your horticultural conundrums, David Mitchell, Deputy Chair of the National Trust for Scotland and past Chair of Scotland’s Garden Scheme will join Frieda Morrison.
 David is on hand to offer help and advice for those who want to to reconnect with the land and cultivate and care for the flora on their doorsteps.

 So, if your carrots are growing upside doon, flowers are nae blooming as they should or you’re feart to trim back that muckle hedge ootside the windae, get in touch with your questions by emailing firstname.lastname@example.org or hit the record button doon below, start spikkin an yir message will mak it’s wey directly tae us!
 Mine tae say fa ye are an far yir fae!

 David Mitchell’s gairden:

 We’re well intae the Swarmin Season noo an there’s been a hive o activity in the Grow Gairden recently.
 Here’s a wee sneak peak o fit’s been happening:

 Grow Radio’s Frieda Morrison in her greenhoose New season o Grow Radio brocht tae ye bi Scots Radio, jist started.
 Yir invited tae jine the team for anither…

 The bits ye need tae ken

 With 40 years of horticultural experience, which began at Threave and Inverewe, David progressed to become a Curator at the Royal Botanic Garden Edinburgh.